spilliams/color-wheel/README.md

 I made this jQuery plugin to help me generate a palette that had specific requirements.
 Maybe you find it helpful too.

+This project was doomed to abandonment almost as soon as it was created, because I found http://colorschemedesigner.com/.

 #Installation

 Make sure you include jQuery (>=1.7) in your header, as well as any other js or css files found here